 - The host assumes full responsibility for the safety of each visitor.

-- All safety requirements apply.
+- All site specific safety requirements apply.

 - Each visitor must be accounted for and accompanied during the entire visit.

 - The visitor(s) must be instructed to touch nothing in the lab/shop that they are not expressly invited to touch.

 - The host must ensure no equipment with unguarded moving parts or unprotected chemical reactions are active in the lab or shop at the time of the visit.

 - The host must ensure no spilled, uncovered or unprotected chemicals are in the area prior to the visit.

 - The host must ensure no unshielded or otherwise unprotected radioactive materials are in the area prior to the visit.

 - The host must ensure that all hazardous material is protected in such a manner that poses no hazard to visitors prior to the visit.